 There would be decreased muscle bulk in the distribution of the affected nerves.
 Muscle tone is decreased in the affected muscles, and reflexes are usually absent or greatly diminished.

-[Patellar reflex is present in intact lumbar plexus whereas hamstrings and Achilles reflexes are supplied by the sacral plexus.
+[Patellar reflex is present in intact lumbar plexus whereas hamstrings reflex and Achilles reflex are affected [ supplied by the sacral plexus.]

 Lab studies would depend on the causation.

 - Blood glucose and glycosylated hemoglobin in diabetic lumbosacral plexopathy